Where to Stay in Lisbon - A Local’s Neighborhood Guide

 Where to stay

-Palácio Ludovice Wine Experience Hotel - Classic meets contemporary in this 18th-century palace that was once the home of João Federico Ludovice, architect to King João V. It has luxurious rooms that seamlessly blend modern and historic aesthetics, like original ceilings and tiles.
+Palácio Ludovice Wine Experience Hotel - Classic meets contemporary in this 18th-century palace that was once the home of João Federico Ludovice, architect to King João V. It has luxurious rooms that blend modern and historic aesthetics, like original ceilings and tiles.
 There’s also a spa and a restaurant and bar. $250-400 USD.

 Almaria Edificio Oficina Real - Lovely little guesthouse with bright, modern, and airy rooms in a central Bairro Alto location.
 Lower down in the neighborhood, it limits how many hills you’ll have to climb to get home. $200 USD.